nickash2/FileMover.py/README.md

 - Tested only on Windows 10, have not tested compatibility with other OS's yet.

 ## Some more info:
-I am aiming on adding more and more formats in the future.
-Currently the only formats available are from:

 **Audio files:**
  - MP3